microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/planneruser-list-mydaytasks.md

 ---
 title: "List myDayTasks"
-description: "Retrieve a list of **plannertask** objects to be shown in MyDay view of the user." ms.localizationpriority: medium
+description: "Retrieve a list of **plannerTask** objects to be shown in the MyDay view of the user." ms.localizationpriority: medium
 author: "NupurGarg"
 ms.prod: "planner"